Jupita-io/java/README.md

 ```

-Similarly, call the dump API whenever input responds back to the same touchpoint by specifying the message and ID of the input;
+Similarly, call the dump API whenever dumping an utterance from an input by specifying the message text and ID of the input;

 ```
-touchpoint.dump("Hi, how are you?", "3", Jupita.INPUT, false, new Jupita.DumpListener() {
+touchpoint.dump("Hi, good thanks", "3", Jupita.INPUT, false, new Jupita.DumpListener() {
             @Override

             public void onSuccess(String msg, double utterance) {